 For a big part of the day, we did what they call b-roll.
 For those who do not know what b-roll is, instead of only rolling interview footage face to face indoors, it’s when they film somebody attempting to look natural while walking around outside with cameras on them.
 If you’ve never been filmed for b-roll before, it is quite an awkward experience!
-We did this for a few hours and went to the place where Randy hit the tree, which made the cut into the documentary, but the majority of the other b-roll we filmed did not.
+We did this for a few hours and went to the place where Randy hit the tree, which made the cut into the documentary, but most of the other b-roll we filmed did not.

 Around mid-day, we had lunch.
 I guess they’re union, so we had to cease working for a short while due to that, but even so, it was a long day.
 I thought it would only be for an hour or two, but we ended up filming for the entirety of the day.

 I was very apprehensive before the show aired because I didn’t know how much of what I said would end up on the cutting room floor, but I was pleased with what they chose.
 I thought it was better than the WWE Macho Man DVD because that was contaminated by Pat Patterson, who had not one good thing to say about my brother and not one good thing to say about my father!
 When he would start to say something nice about both of them, he wound up damning them with faint praise.